Vincamine/PipelineRunner/dev-docs/design/Detail_Design/4_1_Development_Plan.md

 ## **4. Conclusion**
 This development plan provides a structured **milestone-based approach**, ensuring that each phase is verifiable and aligned with system requirements. 🚀

-Let me know if modifications are needed! 🎯